steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * Run the load tests, especially `ILoadTestS3ABulkDeleteThrottling`.

-## Committing the patch
+## Committing patches to the upgrade branch

+The SDK and license upgrade MUST be in an isolated commit in the upgrade branch.

+The commit message MUST include the version number of the SDK used.

-When the patch is committed: update the JIRA to the version number actually used; use that title in the commit message.
+Udate the JIRA title to the version number actually used.

+Other changes needed to fix test failures MUST go into a separate commit in the same branch.

+## Handling compile/test failures

+* this is still a bit messy with duplicate text*

+## What if there are failures?

 Be prepared to roll-back, re-iterate or code your way out of a regression.